amanrai31/React2/README2.md

 - When you want to pass a string attribute to JSX, you put it in single or double quotes.
 But what if you want to dynamically specify the `src` or `alt` text => Curly braces `{}` is the key & window into the JS world.

-- In addition to strings, numbers, and other JavaScript expressions, you can even pass objects in JSX.
-We often see this in style attribute.
+- In addition to strings, we use numbers and other JS expressions like variables, Objects, Arrays etc. We often see this in style attribute.
 So the next time you see `{{` and `}}` in JSX, know that it’s nothing more than an object inside the JSX curlies!

 **NOTE :** Inline style properties are written in camelCase.
 For example, HTML `<ul style="background-color: black">` would be written as <ul style={{ backgroundColor: 'black' }}>  in your component.